uEdition/uEdition/docs/en/user/language-add.md

 To add a language to your μEdition, run the following command:

 :::{code-block} console
-$ hatch run uEdition language add FOLDER_NAME
+$ hatch run add-language FOLDER_NAME
 :::

 Replace `FOLDER_NAME` with the name of the folder that the μEdition content for that language is to be placed in.
 The